-Serbia’s World Cup bid off to a flying start
+Serbia, a US rival at World Cup, soars by Angola in opener

 SUNDAY SCHEDULE

-Group E: Turkey vs. Japan, Czech Republic vs. United States
+Group E: Turkey vs. Japan, Czech Republic vs. U.S.

 Group F: New Zealand vs. Brazil, Greece vs. Montenegro